-I've been playing Pokémon Go since launch day.
-I'm currently level 37, have completed my Gen 1 and Gen 2 North American Pokédex, have hatched all the Pokémon babies, and only have a few medals left (curse you, Fisherman!)
-Over the last many months, levels, events, and encounters, I've picked up a few tips and tricks that have helped me immensely.
+I've been playing Pokémon Go since it launched.
+I've almost got enough experience points to have reached level 40 — twice.
+I've completed my regional Pokédex for Kanto, Johto, and Hoenn, and have beaten over 1000 Raids.
+Over the last couple of years, levels, events, and encounters, I've picked up a few tips and tricks that have helped me immensely.
 It's the stuff I know now that I wish I knew back when I started.
 Heck, I wish I knew some of it back when I hit level 30!

 The Pokémon tab at the bottom right of your travel screen shows you up to three Pokémon.
 Tap on it, and you'll see up to nine.
 Depending on what's in your area, they'll be all Nearby, all Sightings, or a mix of both.

-Neither Nearby or Sightings shows you every Pokémon around you.
+Neither Nearby nor Sightings show you every Pokémon around you.
 If there are a lot of PokéStops in your area and a lot of Pokémon loitering at those Stops, Nearby will only show you a random sampling.

 Catch some of the Pokémon at the PokéStops, though, and you thin things out, letting Sightings back in.
 Then you might see that Snorlax sooner.